Join us for our next event: Rollover and Play Dead. Does Your Estate Plan Really Work? with speaker Lynn Campisi, J.D., LL.M.

 2. Define Your Retirement Income

 Although waning in popularity, defined-benefit plans, like pensions, are still offered by some private firms and many public sector positions.
-Rental properties can also bring in significant monthly income, especially for the retirees who have accumulated multiple homes.
-And, some might still have that yearning for work.
+Rental properties can also bring in significant monthly income, especially for the retirees who have accumulated multiple homes – and some might still have that yearning for work.
 Picking up part-time work or a consulting gig can be a way for some retirees to stay connected to a team or workplace while adding to their retirement income.

 3. Estimate Your Retirement Expenses